Skip to main content

 Local Atlantis Executions (optional)

-To install the k3d kubefirst platform with Atlantis wired up for automated Terraform executions, you'll need to create an account with ngrok, and expose an ngrok auth token environment variable in your shell.
+To install the k3d Kubefirst platform with Atlantis wired up for automated Terraform executions, you'll need to create an account with ngrok, and expose an ngrok auth token environment variable in your shell.
 This allows the GitHub/GitLab servers to invoke the Atlantis webhook running in your cluster.

 You can sign up for an ngrok account for free.